SamNgigi/Uzalendo-project/specs.md

 TEVIN
 - User should be able to see the date that a report was posted.
+DONE
 - Users should be able to post videos or pictures to support a report
-- User should be able to receive response that issue is being worked on once reported
+- User should be able to receive response that issue is being worked on once reported       DONE

 VICKY